Mission why we do

 4. And so on… by the time they reach 100 people, they have relocated through 50 offices!

 This analogy demonstrates how different strategies can require different trade-offs.
-The most efficient use of space (i.e. memory) is a terrible waste of time (i.e. CPU).
+The most efficient use of space (i.e. memory) is a terrible waste of time (i.e. processing power).

 Advise